myllynen/rhel-troubleshooting-guide/README.md

 ## Checking Recent Changes in System

 Often a recently made change may be related to the issue at hand.
-In case a centralized configuratiom management system (such as [Ansible Automation Platform](https://access.redhat.com/products/red-hat-ansible-automation-platform/)) is in use, recent updates to its content should be reviewed.
+In case a centralized configuration management system (such as [Ansible Automation Platform](https://access.redhat.com/products/red-hat-ansible-automation-platform/)) is in use, recent updates to its content should be reviewed.
 The details of configuration management systems are out of scope for this guide but it should be kept in mind that local configuration changes may be periodically overwritten by such centralized tools.

-Sometimes it is useful to see if someone has recently logged into to a system and review possible changes by them.
+Sometimes it is useful to see if someone has recently logged into a system and review possible changes by them.
 To see users recently logged into the system and the commands they have run: